blanchart/zellwk.com/src/posts/2021-01-27-simple-real-word-regex.md

   - regex
 ---

 Regular expressions are HARD!
-They look so complicated, they're turn me off completely most of the time.
+They look so complicated, they turn me off completely most of the time.
 Sometimes I wished I was smarter so I can use them more effectively.

 While working on Learn JavaScript, I noticed that using regular expressions effectively doesn't mean you need to write complicated regex.
 You can write super simple regex that solves a ton of problems.